| Safe Haskell | Safe-Inferred |

 are applied, given a context of a set of independent variables.

-variable is initialized as a Linear
+The init variable is initialized as a Linear type (defined in

-which randomly initializes a Linear
+Torch.NN) using sample which randomly initializes a Linear value.

-is a built-in ADT implementing the Parameterized
+Linear is a built-in ADT implementing the Parameterized typeclass

 and representing a fully connected linear layer, equivalent to linear